simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 Beyond the immediate security advantages, the pursuit and maintenance of PCI-DSS compliance offer numerous **organizational benefits**.

 - **Customer Trust**: Achieving compliance serves as a powerful testament to an organization's dedication to **protecting customer data**.
-This fosters a sense of trust among customers, reassuring them that their sensitive information is handled with the utmost care.
+This builds a sense of trust among customers, reassuring them that their sensitive information is handled with the utmost care.

 - **Legal and Regulatory Requirements**: PCI-DSS compliance often aligns with **legal mandates** and industry regulations.
 Adhering to these standards not only helps organizations avoid potential **penalties** but also positions them as responsible and compliant entities in a regulatory landscape.